 Having all these systems communicating and working together is vital to increase your productivity.

-PRO TIP: Katana is the smart manufacturing solution that combines all your manufacturing planning, operations and production needs in one place.
+Katana is the smart manufacturing solution that combines all your manufacturing planning, operations and production needs in one place.
 Ensure information flow between all areas of your operations, including:

 There might be some confusion between MES and ERP, but MES systems are basically the step between ERP and analyzing the performance of machinery and resources.